-Top superfoods in Poland to consider adding to your diet: groats, pickled cabbage & cucumbers, honey, bilberries, kefir, horseradish, cress, botwina beetroot, kohlrabi
+Top superfoods in Poland to consider adding to your diet: groats, pickled cabbage & cucumbers, honey, bilberries, kefir, horseradish, cress, botwina beetroot, kohlrabi, and apples

 There is not much we can do at the moment but to take care of our health and strengthen our immunity.
 Check out our list of best superfoods in Poland, include healthy Polish food in your meal planner, and test out some Polish healthy flavors in your next meal.

 Kasza is a dish made of boiled groats.
 It’s been an important part of Polish cuisine for hundreds of years – served as a part of the main course, used with soups, as pierogi (dumplings) filling, served with cheese, mushrooms or butter.

 For years, kasha was considered to be food for the poor, but recently, when Poles pay more attention to healthy eating, dishes with groats are becoming more and more popular.
 Including so-called kaszotto – the culinary discovery of the last few years in Poland.
 Kaszotto is a pot meal – groats with an addition of vegetables and/or meat.
 The name comes from Italian risotto.

 Kasha is available in Poland throughout the year, is very cheap and easy to prepare like rice (you do not need to peel anything, just throw it into the pot, pour water and cook).
 In Polish stores, you can find plenty of groats types: buckwheat (kasza gryczana), barley (kasza jęczmienna and its bigger type – pęczak), spelt/dinkel groats (kasza orkiszowa), farina (kasza manna), millet (kasza jaglana).

 Millet and buckwheat – loaded with healthy nutrients – are considered as superfoods (in addition, they are naturally gluten-free as quinoa).